nickjbrowning/cscs-docs/docs/software/uenv/deploy.md

 1. `<DESTINATION>` must be fully qualified.

-!!! example "Deploy Using Image ID"
+!!! example "Deploy using image ID"

     Deploy a uenv from `build::` using the ID of the image: